Wootric/slate/source/includes/_end_user_settings.md

 Attribute | Type | Description
 --------- | ------- | -----------
-id | integer | The id of end user settings end_user_id | integer | The id of end user created_at | datetime | Datetime representation of when the end user settings were created updated_at | datetime | Datetime representation of when the end user settings was lately updated email_nps | boolean | Specifies whether end user should receive NPS survey through an email
+id | integer | The ID of end user settings end_user_id | integer | The ID of end user created_at | datetime | Datetime representation of when the end user settings were created updated_at | datetime | Datetime representation of when the end user settings was last updated email_nps | boolean | Specifies whether end user should receive NPS survey through an email

 ## Get Specific End User Settings